rogervila/python_simple_rules_engine/README.md

 The examples are very simple for demo purposes, but they show the basic features this package comes with.

-There is another python rules engine called [durable rules](https://github.com/jruizgit/rules) that comes with some examples.
+There is another Python rules engine called [durable rules](https://github.com/jruizgit/rules) that comes with some examples.
 We will recreate them with this package.

 ### Pattern matching

 Find a credit card type based on its number.

-Check `test_match_example_with_cards` method on `tests/test_python_simple_rules_engine.py` for a more detailed implementation.
+Check the `test_match_example_with_cards` method on `tests/test_python_simple_rules_engine.py` for a more detailed implementation.

 ```py
 class Card():